mlopes/marco-lopes.com/articles/_posts/2017/2017-09-20-Learning-Scala.md

 This being said, a lot of people swear by it, so might still be worth it to take a look and see what you think.

 ## Exercism<span class="reference">[[5](http://exercism.io/languages/scala/about "Exercism.io")] </span>
 I didn't knew about exercism until very recently, but I'm surely glad I found out about it.
 Exercism has exercises in a variety of languages, including Scala.
-And even though I have to confess I've mostly focused on the Haskell ones, these are really helpful exercises that stray from the typical "make a function that calculates a Fibonacci sequence" cliché.
+And even though I have to confess I've mostly focused on the Haskell ones, these are really helpful exercises that stray from the typical "make a function that calculates a Fibonacci sequence" cliche.
 The exercises are interesting and varied, users can look at each other's solutions and comment, and you can join or create teams.

 ## The Neophyte's Guide to Scala<span class="reference">[[6](http://danielwestheide.com/scala/neophytes.html "The Neophyte's Guide to Scala")] </span>
 This was introduced to me as a good starting point to learn Scala.
 It isn't.
 Don't get me wrong, this is one of the best resources to learn some Scala.
 It just isn't exactly for "starting".
 As it describes itself: